gokulnair2001/Infowind/README.md

 # Infowind 💨
-* InfoWind is an Open Graph Metadata Safari extension for iOS, iPadOS & MacOS devices.
-* The extension uses the metadata of website to show a quick glance of what the website consists of.
+InfoWind is an Open Graph Protocol based Safari extension for iOS, iPadOS & MacOS devices.
+The extension uses the metadata protocol of website to show a quick glance of what the website consists of.

 <img width="898" alt="Screenshot 2022-02-05 at 11 39 25 AM" src="https://user-images.githubusercontent.com/56252259/152630951-e3de3029-c797-479e-bb2d-e594ad434d1a.png">